by Andrea M. Darcy

 Accountability is another great tool for keeping you on track to better decision making.
 Working with a counsellor or psychotherapist provides this weekly accountability.
 It also helps you recognise the roots of your poor decision making, and troubleshoot any mental health issues that are exacerbating the issue.

 Ready to troubleshoot your decision -making process?
 We connect you with highly rated London counsellors and psychotherapists.
-Or use our booking platform to find UK-wide registered therapists and Skype counselling you can take part in from anywhere.
+Or use our booking platform to find UK-wide registered therapists and online counselling you can take part in from anywhere.

 Still have a question about making the same mistake again and again?
 Post in the comment box.
 Note that we read and approve all comments to protect our readership and don’t allow harassment or advertising.